 Quite honestly my track record regards intimate relationships with women wasn’t that great for the majority of my life.

-I can trace a lot of the problems I had in relationships back to my childhood and the family environment I grew up in.
+I can trace a lot of the problems I had in relationships back to my birth trauma, my childhood and the family environment I grew up in.
 And of course the conditioning, brainwashing – or so-called “education” – I received from my parents, society and schools.

 My parents were role models I guess.
 But they were models for how to have an awful dysfunctional relationship.
 My family environment was one of fairly extreme mental and emotional abuse.
 Although I was mercifully spared from physical abuse I have often wondered if the forms of abuse that leave physical scars would not have been preferable to the mental and emotional scarring that has made my life so challenging.

 I only fully realised the extent of my family’s dysfunctional nature when I trained as a counsellor and hypnotherapist.
 We had to do a written exercise during one classroom session in which we drew two columns on a piece of paper.
 One column was headed “Qualities of a dysfunctional family” and the other was headed “Qualities of a functional family”.

 As a self-reflective exercise the tutor read out a list of both qualities and we had to write the qualities that pertained to our families under each of the headings.

 He had only got half-way through the list when I could see the pattern emerging.
 I was able to write nearly every quality under the dysfunctional heading but only two or three under the functional.
 The difference was so extreme that I felt in deep shock.
 Although I had intuited this, seeing my family described in black and white clinical terms, in such a factual manner, left an indelible imprint of “this is the truth” that has never left me.